berkeley-scf/python-bootcamp-fall-2017/project.md

 4. What is the screen name of the senator with the largest number of followers.

-5. Make a list of lists where the outer list represents senators and the inner list contains each senator's tweets, and call it *tweets*.
+5. Make a list of lists where the outer list represents senators and the inner list contains the text of each senator's tweets, and call it *tweets*.

-6. Write a function, called *remove_punct*, which takes a word and returns the word with all punctuation characters removed, except for those that occur within a word.
+6. Write a function, called *remove_punct*, that takes a word and returns the word with all punctuation characters removed, except for those that occur within a word.

 7. Write a function that takes tweet and returns a cleaned up version of the tweet.
 Here is an example function to get you started: